kevchen266/Raft_Distribute_KV_System/README.md

 # Raft-Java Distribute Key Value System on Linux Implementation

+## Project Overview:
+The primary goal of the project was to implement a distributed system that could handle read and write operations with linear consistency.
+The system involved leader election, log replication, and snapshot updates, all orchestrated using the Raft algorithm.

 ## Features
 - This project deploy a Java-based Raft consensus algorithm distributed system on Linux environment, incorporating leader election, log replication, and snapshot update functionalities:
 - Utilized RocksDB for persistent storage in the Java-based system, ensuring robustness and fault tolerance in the architecture.